pzhaojohnson/rna2drawer2-readme-preview/README.md

 and the layout of a drawing can be easily adjusted by dragging with the mouse.
-Drawings may be highly customized, including the fonts, colors and dimensions of elements and outlines and numberings for bases.
+Drawings may be highly customized, including the fonts, colors and dimensions of elements and the outlines and numbering of bases.
 The entirety of the Leontis-Westhof notation for depicting canonical and non-canonical base-pairs is also supported.